HomeDev guideRecipesAPI ReferenceGraphQL

 Note

 The change is reflected in the GraphQL schema schema with the SearchableStringFilterInput type for fields where this option is enabled.
-This adds the support for the contains operator.
+This adds support for the contains operator.

 Search content for searchable fields with _fulltext

 The GraphQL querying service generates a special _fulltext field for each content type.
 This matches the searchable fields on content.
 The type of fields where you can apply searchable can be any, including dates and numbers.
-Optimizely Graph supports full-text search on values of any basic field type with searchable, that is contains on the field _fulltext and is projected as such.
+Optimizely Graph supports full-text search on values of any basic field type with searchable, that is, contains on the field _fulltext and is projected as such.
 The following GraphQL field types are supported with _fulltext:

 • String